kylerove/pediatricurologybook/_chapters/03-20_voiding-dysfunction.md

 #### Beta-3 Agonists

-Agonists of the β<sub>3</sub> adrenoceptor, such as mirabegron can increase bladder capacity without increasing voiding pressure or post-void residual volume.{% cite andersson2009a --file 03-20 %} Treatment with these agents leads to smooth muscle relaxation and the generally accepted mechanism of relaxation is via downstream activation of adenyl cyclase with the subsequent production of cyclic adenosine monophosphate (cAMP) followed by inhibition of the Rho-kinase pathway**.**{% cite uchida2005a frazier2005a --file 03-20 %} However, evidence also indicates that elevated cAMP also activates protein kinase A, which then activates large-conductance calcium-dependent K^+^ (BK) channels.
+Agonists of the β<sub>3</sub> adrenoceptor, such as mirabegron can increase bladder capacity without increasing voiding pressure or post-void residual volume.{% cite andersson2009a --file 03-20 %} Treatment with these agents leads to smooth muscle relaxation and the generally accepted mechanism of relaxation is via downstream activation of adenyl cyclase with the subsequent production of cyclic adenosine monophosphate (cAMP) followed by inhibition of the Rho-kinase pathway**.**{% cite uchida2005a frazier2005a --file 03-20 %} However, evidence also indicates that elevated cAMP also activates protein kinase A, which then activates large-conductance calcium-dependent K<sup>+</sup> (BK) channels.
 Activation of these BK channels leads to hyperpolarization of bladder smooth muscle and increased detrusor stability.{% cite kobayashi2000a --file 03-20 %} Mirabegron is approved for treatment of OAB in adults and children in the US and Europe.

 #### Other Medications